CLI Reference

 guava deploy logs [target] [-n N]Runtime logs (default 200, max 1000)

-guava deploy build-logs [target] [--id ID]Get build log URL
+guava deploy build-logs [dir] [--id ID]Get build log URL

 guava deploy list (alias ls)List all deployments